OAGi/Score/docs/user_guide/index.rst

 uplift end-user code list function, developers do not.
 To uplift an end-user code list:

-1. Select “Uplift Code List” in the “BIE” menu at the top of the page.
+1. Select "Uplift Code List" in the "BIE" menu at the top of the page.

-2. On the returned “Uplift Code List” page:
+2. On the returned "Uplift Code List" page:

    1. Select a source release in the *Source branch* dropdown.
 The latest release should not be selected.
 The code list belonging to